-H.E.
-Genc Pollo, State Minister for Reforms and Relations with the Parliament, believed that the mechanism for the Universal Periodic Review is an additional opportunity to promote and uphold human rights and fundamental freedoms universally.
-Albania's example is perhaps the clearest case indicating that the shift from a closed totalitarian into an open democratic society is associated with a major and positive release of energies by each individual in the political, economic and social area.
-Not more than two decades ago, Albania was going through a sort of a disastrous mixture of totalitarianism and isolation, which made this country the most impoverished and the most oppressed in the entire Europe.
-After the year 1992, the policy of the Albanian state in observing human rights was based on the two pillars: setting up a whole corpus of legal and sub-legal acts, which would enshrine and ensure individuals' rights and freedoms; setting up special state structures, which on one hand would overview the fulfillment of the obligations undertaken in the context of international conventions or even in the framework of domestic legislation and on the other hand, they would highlight for the benefit of the state authorities the difficulties or the problems faced in observing human rights, proposing at the same time legal and organizational measures for their solution.
-The adoption of the Constitution in 1998 marked a significant juridical - institutional development on human rights in Albania.
+5. Genc Pollo, State Minister for Reforms and Relations with the Parliament, believed that the universal periodic review is an additional opportunity to promote and uphold human rights and fundamental freedoms universally.
+Albania's example is perhaps the clearest case indicating that the shift from a closed totalitarian to an open democratic society is associated with a major and positive release of energies by each individual in the political, economic and social area.
+Not more than two decades ago, Albania was going through a sort of a disastrous mixture of totalitarianism and isolation, which made it the most impoverished and the most oppressed country in all Europe.
+After t 1992, the policy of the Albanian State in observing human rights was based on the two pillars: setting up a whole corpus of legal and sub-legal acts, which would enshrine and ensure individuals' rights and freedoms; and setting up special State structures, which on one hand would overview the fulfillment of the obligations undertaken in the context of international conventions or even in the framework of domestic legislation and on the other hand, would highlight for the benefit of the State authorities the difficulties or the problems faced in observing human rights, proposing at the same time legal and organizational measures for their solution.
+The adoption of the Constitution in 1998 marked a significant juridicalinstitutional development on human rights in Albania.
 In over 40 articles, the Constitution addresses in a detailed way human rights and fundamental freedoms.
 The right to life, freedom of expression, freedom of press, the right to information, freedom of consciousness and religion, personal freedom, the right to privacy and other rights represent today the underlying safeguards of a legal and institutional system, which upholds human rights.
-The right to information, as defined in Article 23 of the Constitution, improves the contents of relevant articles in the Universal Declaration of Human Rights and the International Covenant for Political and Civil Rights.
-The same applies to the right specified in Article 35 of the Constitution, which deals with the protection of personal data, so that they would not become public.
-It is also worth mentioning that, considering the right to life as a basic principle from which all other rights emanate, Albania has joined that group of states which have ratified Protocol 6 and 13 of the European Convention of Human Rights, abolishing capital punishment under any circumstance, in war or peace.
-Republic of Albania has acceded and ratified almost all human right conventions, in the context of the UN and the Council of Europe.
+The right to information, as defined in article 23 of the Constitution, improves the contents of relevant articles in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
+The same applies to the right specified in article 35 of the Constitution, which deals with the protection of personal data, so that they would not become public.
+It is also worth mentioning that, considering the right to life as a basic principle from which all other rights emanate, Albania has joined that group of States which have ratified Protocols 6 and 13 of the European Convention on Human Rights, abolishing capital punishment under any circumstance, in war or peace.
+Albania has acceded to and ratified almost all human right conventions in the context of the United Nations and the Council of Europe.
 The purpose of this commitment relates to the basic goal of the Albanian State to meet and implement the highest standards in the area of human rights.
-Article 122 of the Constitution serves this end; under this Article, all conventions or agreements ratified by the Albanian Parliament become part of domestic law and, moreover, they prevail over the latter.
+Article 122 of the Constitution serves this end; under this article, all conventions or agreements ratified by the Albanian Parliament become part of domestic law and, moreover, they prevail over the latter.
 Apart from courts of all levels, a special place in upholding human rights is played by the Constitutional Court.
-In its capacity to ensure compliance with Constitution, the Constitutional Court has also stipulated in its jurisdiction the review of complaints filed by individuals for the protection of their constitutional rights.
-In over 10 years of its activity in Albania, the Ombudsman institution has become a fundamental element of the human rights infrastructure.
+In its capacity of ensuring compliance with the Constitution, the Constitutional Court also has s jurisdiction to review complaints filed by individuals for the protection of their constitutional rights.
+In over 10 years of activity in Albania, the Ombudsman institution has become a fundamental element of the human rights infrastructure.
 A mediator between administration and individual, the Ombudsman and its activities in Albania are regarded as very useful for a better administration.